-The country is comprised of ten administrative regions, the capital and only city located on the coast is Georgetown.
-Guyana’s population according to the CIA World Factbook was estimated in 2016 to be 735,000 persons, with 90% living on the coast.
+The country is comprised of 10 administrative regions.
+Georgetown is the capital and is located on the coast.
+Guyana’s population, according to the CIA World Fact book, was estimated in 2016 to be 735,000 with 90 percent living on the coast.

-There are 7,900 kilometres of roadway and 1,000 kilometres of navigable waterways including the Berbice, Demerara, and Essequibo rivers.
-There are two international airports, Cheddi Jagan International Airport and Eugene F. Correia International Airport, among other airstrips in the hinterland regions.
+There are 7,900 kilometers of roadway and 1,000 kilometers of navigable waterways including the Berbice, Demerara, and Essequibo rivers.
+There are two international airports; Cheddi Jagan International Airport and Eugene F. Correia International Airport, and other airstrips in the hinterland regions.

 Guyana is culturally diverse, which contributes to the vibrant nature of the country.